"Form follows function"

 Measurements of the center Monacor Direct HA Edition

-The crossover frequencies are at 360 and 3050Hz.
-The level drops from the root to 20kHz evenly by about 2dB.
-The average efficiency of 2,83V is 89,5dB.
-The "rearing" of the MSH-116 by 10kHz is harmless, since 30dB under the characteristic pressure.
+The crossover frequencies are 360 and 3050Hz.
+The level drops evenly by around 20dB from the fundamental to 2kHz.
+The average efficiency at 2,83V is 89,5dB.
+The "boom" of the MSH-116 by 10kHz is harmless, as it is 30dB below the characteristic sound pressure.
 The flanks are symmetrical, the addition clean.

 When the midrange is reversed, 15dB is extinguished when TT / MT and 18dB MT / HT are disconnected.